stereolabs/zed-hub-examples/README.md

 **Build stage**:
 The source code needs to be compiled before deploying the app.
 The code is compiled inside a dedicated docker image.
 To run the associated container you just need to run
 ```
-$ edge_agent build
+$ edge_cli build
 ```
  This command, installed with Edge Agent in your device setup, will ask on which kind of device you will deploy your app and will set the `Dockerfile` parameteres in concequence.
 The `Dockerfile` descibes the build stage.
 It generates binaries, stored in the `./app` folder.
-Then an `app.zip` file is generated (still by the edge_agent build command).
+Then an `app.zip` file is generated (still by the edge_cli build command).
 This `app.zip` file is your packaged app and is ready to be deployed.
 It contains :
 - docker-compose.yml
 - app.json
 - Dockerfile